renovatebot/renovate/docs/usage/getting-started/running.md

 There are two flavors:

+- The `-slim` image
 - The default "full" image, this is the image you'll get if you use the `latest` tag

+##### The slim image

-- The `-slim` image
+The `-slim` image only comes with the Node.js environment.
+By default, the image installs the required tools when needed.

+If you want, you can map the Docker socket into the container so that Renovate can dynamically invoke "sidecar" images when needed.

 ##### The default image

 The default image comes with every package manager that Renovate supports.
 This makes the default image the best choice for most users.

+You'll need to change to global mode, or Renovate still installs the latest version of the tools or the requested version from the repository.
+The pre-installed tool are sometimes outdated if the user doesn't update the Docker image regularly.

+We also support a persistent cache for downloaded tools, so that we only need to unpack on second+ run.

+The default image is for user who don't want to download or install things at runtime.
 The default image has some downsides, because it:

 - Comes pre-installed with _one_ version of each language/manager - usually the latest
 - Weighs several gigabytes

-##### The slim image

-The `-slim` image only comes with the Node.js environment, so it works when:

-- you don't need any additional package managers, or
-- you map the Docker socket into the container so that Renovate can dynamically invoke "sidecar" images when needed

 #### GitHub Action